Prometheus (2012 film): Themes

-The central theme in Prometheus concerns the eponymous Titan of Greek mythology who defies the gods and gifts humanity with fire, for which he is subjected to eternal punishment.
+The central theme in Prometheus concerns the eponymous Titan of Greek mythology who defies the gods and gives humanity the gift of fire, for which he is subjected to eternal punishment.
 The gods want to limit their creations in case they attempt to usurp the gods.
 The film deals with humanity's relationship with the gods—their creators—and the consequence of defying them.
-A human expedition intends to find them and receive knowledge about belief, immortality and death.
-They find superior beings who appear god-like in comparison to humanity, and the Prometheus crew suffer consequences for their pursuit.
+A human expedition intends to find them and receive knowledge about belief, immortality, and death.
+They find superior beings who appear godlike in comparison to humanity, and the Prometheus crew suffer consequences for their pursuit.
 Shaw is directly responsible for the events of the plot because she wants her religious beliefs affirmed, and believes she is entitled to answers from her god; her questions remain unanswered and she is punished for her hubris.
 The film offers similar resolution, providing items of information but leaving the connections and conclusions to the audience, potentially leaving the question unanswered.
 Further religious allusions are implied by the Engineers' decision to punish humanity with destruction 2,000 years before the events of the film.
 Scott suggested that an Engineer was sent to Earth to stop humanity's increasing aggression, but was crucified, implying it was Jesus Christ.
 However, Scott felt that an explicit connection in the film would be "a little too on the nose."

 Artificial intelligence, a unifying theme throughout Scott's career as a director, is particularly evident in Prometheus, primarily through the android David.
 David is like humans but does not want to be like them, eschewing a common theme in "robotic storytelling" such as in Blade Runner.
 David is created in the image of humanity, and while the human crew of the Prometheus ship searches for their creators expecting answers, David exists among his human creators yet is unimpressed; he questions his creators about why they are seeking their own.
 Lindelof described the ship as a prison for David.
 At the conclusion of the film, David's creator (Weyland) is dead and his fundamental programming will end without someone to serve.
 Lindelof explained that David's programming becomes unclear and that he could be programmed by Shaw or his own sense of curiosity.
 Following Weyland's death, David is left with Shaw, and is sincere and interested in following her, partly out of survival and partly out of curiosity.